-- 1. The documents must include at least one of the following: - a. a Florida voter's registration card - b. a Florida driver's license - c. a State of Florida identification card (must not possess a valid driver's license from another state) - d. a Florida vehicle registration - e. proof of a permanent home in Florida which is occupied as a primary residence by the individual or by the individual's parent if the individual is a dependent child - f. proof of a homestead exemption in Florida - g. transcripts from a Florida high school for multiple years if the Florida high school diploma or GED was earned within the last 12 months - h. proof of permanent full-time employment in Florida for at least 30 hours per week for a 12-month period - 2.
-The documents may include one or more of the following: - a. a declaration of domicile in Florida - b. a Florida professional or occupational license - c.
-Florida incorporation - d. a document evidencing family ties in Florida - e. proof of membership in a Florida-based charitable or professional organization - f. any other documentation that supports the student's request for resident status, including, but not limited to, utility bills and proof of 12 consecutive months of payments; a lease agreement and proof of 12 consecutive months of payments; or an official state, federal or court document evidencing legal ties to Florida.
+- 1. The documents must include at least one of the following: - a Florida voter's registration card - a Florida driver's license - a State of Florida identification card (must not possess a valid driver's license from another state) - a Florida vehicle registration - proof of a permanent home in Florida which is occupied as a primary residence by the individual or by the individual's parent if the individual is a dependent child - · proof of a homestead exemption in Florida - transcripts from a Florida high school for multiple years if the Florida high school diploma or GED was earned within the last 12 months - proof of permanent full-time employment in Florida for at least 30 hours per week for a 12-month period - 2.
+The documents may include one or more of the following: - · a declaration of domicile in Florida - · a Florida professional or occupational license - Florida incorporation - a document evidencing family ties to a Florida resident, as defined by tuition purposes. - proof of membership in a Florida-based charitable or professional organization - any other documentation that supports the student's request for resident status, including, but not limited to, utility bills and proof of 12 consecutive months of payments; a lease agreement and proof of 12 consecutive months of payments; or an official state, federal or court document evidencing legal ties to Florida.